Finding the best RMA software is only the beginning as the customer experience takes center stage

 Optimize the Customer Experience Before Checkout

-Companies are launching conversational AI Agents to help customers throughout the online shopping experience to answer questions a person might have.
+Companies are launching conversational AI Agents – you might know them as retail chatbots – to help customers throughout the online shopping experience to answer questions a person might have.
 With an easily accessible shopping assistant, consumers can feel empowered in their decisions and be less likely to have surprises when they receive an item.

 AI Agents can take cues from real-time behavior to be able to anticipate when a person is not 100% sure of a decision.
 For instance, if a person has clicked on the size guide a few times, the company would presume that she is curious about which size she should get.
 A virtual agent could preemptively reach out offering advice (This dress is small and will shrink a little in the wash.
 I’d recommend ordering up a size!).
 Research has found that sizing issues are a domineering reason that people return items, with 30% of items returned as they were too small and 22% returned for being too big4.
 If a virtual agent is deployed to help in these situations alone, the impact on the returns volume would be immense.

 Forty-one percent of people buy variations of a product with the intention of returning items4.
 During the checkout process, a virtual agent could identify like products (i.e. the same product in various sizes or colors) and proactively send the customer a message to see if it could help to find the customer the right size (and also determine that the intention is not to gift a like item, but find the right one for themselves).
 Many companies might find that offering a 10% discount in this critical moment if the customer purchases only one size far outweighs logistical and inventory losses of managing a potential return.